opa334/TrollStore/README.md

 The third one is recommended if you still want a sandbox container for your application.

-You might also need the platform-application entitlement in order for these to work propery:
+You might also need the platform-application entitlement in order for these to work properly:

 ```
 <key>platform-application</key>